huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_product.md

 # huaweicloud_dms_product

-Use this data source to get the ID of an available HuaweiCloud dms product.
+Use this data source to get the ID of an available HuaweiCloud DMS product.

 ## Example Usage